Best daily deals

 Over-ear headphones are significantly more comfortable than on-ears; the same is true when listening without glasses, too.

 Over-ear headphones distribute pressure more comfortably than their on-ear counterparts.
 The ear cups encompass the ears, rather than placing pressure directly on them.
-While this design doesn’t eliminate discomfort, it avoids creating a pain-sandwich like on-ear headphones that crush the plastic arms between your ear lobes and skull.
+This design doesn’t eliminate discomfort, but it avoids creating the pain sandwich that on-ear headphones do when they crush the plastic arms between your ear lobes and skull.

 You’ll still have to take breaks with over-ear headphones like the AKG K371 or Sony WH-CH700N, but they’ll be less frequent than with the Beats Solo Pro.
 Then again, if portability is important and you’re dead set on the look of headphones, instead of earbuds, there are a couple of options to consider: the Bose SoundLink On-Ear Wireless and AKG N700NC, both of which are relatively comfortable for their breed.